-(2) Notice of end of eligibility.

-When an insurer ends a worker's eligibility for vocational assistance, the insurer must mail to the worker a NOTICE OF END OF ELIGIBILITY FOR VOCATIONAL ASSISTANCE within five days of the end of eligibility date.
-The notice must include:

-- (a) The date when eligibility ended.
-The effective date is the worker's last date of eligibility; and - (b) The reason the worker's eligibility for vocational assistance is ending.
-However, notice is not required if the insurer is ending the worker's eligibility because the worker has given up his or her vocational assistance rights through a claim disposition agreement.

-(3) Report to director.
+- (p) The worker entered into a claim disposition agreement and disposed of vocational rights.
+The parties may agree in writing to suspend vocational assistance pending approval of the agreement by the Workers' Compensation Board.
+The insurer must end eligibility when the Workers' Compensation Board approves the claim disposition agreement that disposes of vocational assistance rights.
+No notice regarding the end of eligibility is required; or¶ - (q) The worker received maximum direct employment services or maximum limited training services and is not entitled to other categories of vocational assistance.¶ - (2) Notice of end of eligibility.
+When an insurer ends a worker's eligibility for vocational assistance, the insurer must mail to the worker a Notice of End of Eligibility for Vocational Assistance within five days of the end of eligibility date.
+The notice must include:¶ - (a) The date when eligibility ended.
+The effective date is the worker's last date of eligibility; and ¶ - (b) The reason the worker's eligibility for vocational assistance is ending.
+However, notice is not required if the insurer is ending the worker's eligibility because the worker has given up their vocational assistance rights through a claim disposition agreement.¶ - (3) Report to director.
 When an insurer ends a worker's eligibility for vocational assistance, the insurer must submit to the division, within 30 days after the date eligibility ends, Form 2800, "Vocational Closure Report."
-The report must include:

-- (a) The effective date for the end of eligibility; - (b) The reason for the end of eligibility; and - (c) Return-to-work and provider information.
+The report must include:¶ - (a) The effective date for the end of eligibility; ¶ - (b) The reason for the end of eligibility; and ¶ - (c) Return-to-work and provider information.

-See also the Index to Rule History: http://wcd.oregon.gov/laws/Documents/Rule_history/436_history.pdf.
+Statutory/Other Authority: ORS 656.340, 656.726(4)

+- -Revises when an insurer must redetermine a worker's eligibility, if the worker was previously found ineligible because they were not authorized to work in the United States. - -Renumbers the list of circumstances that require a redetermination of the worker's eligibility. - -Replaces "a worker" with "the worker."

-436-120-0175 Redetermining Eligibility for Vocational Assistance
+Redetermining Eligibility for Vocational Assistance ¶